tecladocode/web-dev-bootcamp/curriculum/section06/lectures/04_jinja2_expressions_and_data_structures/README.md

 ## What is an Expression?

-A Python expression[^expression] is any piece of code; like a number, a string, or an instance of a class that evaluates down to a single value.
+A Python expression[^expression] is any piece of code—like a number, a string, or a class instance—that evaluates down to a single value.

 > An expression is an instruction that combines values and operators and always evaluates down to a single value.